somjit101/NLP-Star-Trek-Scripts/README.md

 - Since we do not have the episode scripts from the last 3 episodes, our embeddings of the dialogues are not as accurate.
 - Less participation of the main characters during the last season, i.e. some dying off, eliminated, outcast etc.
 - The entirety of Season 7 focusing on a limited set of plot concepts, causing heavy similarities between the dialogues of the main characters.

+## Question 6.
+If you had more time, what would you do with this data?

+### If I had more time, I would try to model the interactions between some of the important characters in the show by finding out the top supporting characters each of them share scenes with, most frequently.
+Building a **connected graph** of these scene associations with the characters being vertices and the strengths of the edges being proportional to the screen time shared between any 2 of them, would allow deeper understanding of the substructures of the different scenes, settings and moods of the movie in conjunction with the topics covered by each character.

+### Understanding these structures in the Character Interaction Graph would be like knowing the fundamental premises of the series without actually watching it !